Challenge level: 3 out of 5

 The Dream Challenges team are here to help you achieve your charity trek in Costa Rica, and we will support you all the way.
 We're always on hand to answer any questions that you may have about your training or the challenge itself.

-Once you've signed up, we will send you regular email updates with everything you need to know about your overseas challenge, including the itinerary, an example insurance policy, the structure of an average trekking day, a full kit list, and a realistic training plan to help you get fit for the challenge.
+Once you've signed up, we will send you a Trek Costa Rica Welcome Pack with everything you need to know about your overseas challenge, including the itinerary, an example insurance policy, details about our challenge destination and the weather we can expect while we're trekking in Costa Rica, the structure of an average trekking day, a full kit list and a realistic training plan to help you get fit for the challenge.
 The training programme builds up gradually as the event gets closer.

-We'll also send you motivational resources, training advice, and seasonal fundraising ideas.
+We'll also send you regular email updates in the lead-up to the adventure, with more important details, motivational resources, training advice and seasonal fundraising ideas.

 During the trek, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first-aid trained challenge guides.